Publications

 Do Pedestrian Stops Deter Crime?
 Evidence from Reforming “Stop and Frisk” (with Jeffrey Fagan)

-Revision requested at American Economic Journal: Economic Policy.
+Conditionally Accepted at American Economic Journal: Economic Policy.

 [Formerly, Stopped by the Police: The Effect of Reforming “Stop and Frisk” on Crime and High School Engagement (with Jeffrey Fagan) ]